 500 books really does take up a lot of room in your shed.

 After I finished Riding with the James Gang, the final book in the Luke and Jenny trilogy, I was ready for a change.
 I wanted to write full-fledged novels for adult readers.
 In 2011, I wrote my first romance novel, The Reunion, under the pen name, Marina Martindale.
 Linda Radke was also changing her business model to publishing children’s books only.
-However, we both agreed that I was ready to go out on my own.
-So, that same year, I founded my own publishing company, Good Oak Press, LLC.
+However, we both agreed I was ready to go out on my own, and I started up my own publishing company, Good Oak Press, LLC.

 Writing novels isn’t a hobby.
 It’s a business.
 My advice to any novel writer, or prospective novel writer, is to treat it like a business.
 Kudos to you if you’re lucky enough to beat the odds and sign on with a traditional publisher.
 However, as I explained in my earlier post, The Three Options for Publishing Your Book, the odds of a major publishing house signing on a first-time author are extremely slim at best.
-Most of us will either sign on with a partnership publisher, or start up our own publishing business.
-This means you need to do your homework and learn as much as you can about the book publishing business.
-I’ve learned a lot, and I have no regrets.
+Most of us will either sign on with a partnership publisher, or we’ll start up our own publishing business.

-Never, ever assume your reader is stupid.
+Never, ever assume your reader doesn’t care.
 He or she has paid good money for your book.
-He or she used to reading well written and edited books and expects your book to be well written and edited too.
+Your reader is used to reading well written and edited books, and he or she expects your book to be well written and edited too.

 It’s also a given that not everyone will like your book.
-The subject matter may not be of interest to the reader, or the reader may not agree with your point of view.
-As writers we expect to have a small percentage of readers return our books and ask for refunds.
+The subject matter may not be of interest, or the reader may not agree with your point of view.
+As writers we should expect to have a small percentage of readers return our books and ask for refunds.
 It’s part of the business of writing and publishing books.
 However, the last thing any writer wants or needs is for a reader to reject the book because it was poorly written or edited.

 Don’t let the joke be at your expense

 None of us are perfect.
 We all make mistakes, but because we can’t view our work objectively we oftentimes miss our gaffes.
-The list below came from one of my writing forums, and it’s typical of the mistakes we all make.
+The list below came from one of my writing forums.
+It’s typical of the mistakes we all make.
 I’ve paraphrased it to protect the guilty.

 A character gets into a Handsome Cab.
 (As opposed to a hansom cab.
 Perhaps the cab driver was handsome.)